How to Remove Turmeric Stains From Clothing

 PART 2: Stain Removal - How to Remove Set-In Turmeric Stains From Clothing

-Even after spot cleaning, turmeric will just about always leave a yellow stain behind.
+Even after spot cleaning, turmeric will virtually always leave a yellow stain behind.
 This is due to curcumin pigments in the turmeric that bind to the fabric.
-Thankfully, these pigments can be broken down using an oxidizing agent like oxygen bleach.
+Thankfully, these pigments can be broken down using an oxidizing agent like oxygen bleach (color safe bleach).

-Before moving on to Part 2, make sure all turmeric solids have been completely removed during the spot removal process.
+Before moving on to Part 2, make sure all turmeric solids have been completely removed during the pre-treatment.
 The fabric should feel normal to the touch, with only a yellow discoloration remaining.
 If any solid turmeric or food residue remains in the fabric, repeat Part 1 until the solids are completely gone.

 -